 In this article, I’ll explain why gaming keyboards are so loud in greater detail.

-Then, we’ll discuss why each of these reasons contributes to the sound, and I’ll offer some solutions for silencing a keyboard in each of these scenarios!
+Then, we’ll discuss why each of these reasons contributes to the sound, and I’ll offer some solutions for silencing a keyboard in each scenario!

 So read on and prepare to quiet down your roommate’s gaming keyboard forever.